blueprismo/blueprismo.github.io/content/posts/gtid_replication/index.md

 After this dump, we are going to upload it into a new s3 bucket just in case we would like to streamline this process and automate it.
 To do so we will upload a policy into the instance profile of our ec2 instance.

+### Step 4: Cross-account bucket access

 After this, we need to ensure this s3 bucket from our account has access from the destination account where our EKS cluster will be.
-In order to quickly and dirty prepare cross-account access to our s3 bucket only for download (read) we will need this policy:
+In order to quickly and dirty prepare cross-account access to our s3 bucket for download (readonly) we will need this policy:

 ```json
 {